 - If you have pain after running or wearing tight shoes, this could be a symptom of either Achilles tendonitis or Haglund’s deformity.

 Read more in our blog: What Is Haglund’s Syndrome and Can Achilles Tendon Surgery Treat It?

 What If I Am Still Not Sure?

 While online guides can be helpful to narrow down the cause of your heel pain, the only way to be truly confident in a diagnosis is to see a podiatrist.
 If you are located in the Queens or Brooklyn area of NYC and are looking for a quality foot doctor, Best Foot Doctor is here to help.
 Our experienced staff will listen to your concerns and perform the necessary tests to identify the cause of your pain.
 In addition, having a solid understanding of when your pain started, the effects of rest and exercise on it, and where it hurts will help you explain things to our doctors.
 The more information you can give them, the better they will be able to help you.

 What Is A Podiatrist?

-If you are dealing with heel pain and have not been able to identify the cause, please give us a call to schedule an appointment with our podiatrists.
+If you are dealing with heel pain and have not been able to identify the cause, please give us a call to schedule an appointment with one of our Best Foot Doctor NY podiatrists.